SEND Policy and Information Report

 However, poor educational progress by a pupil for whom English is a second language (or whose language development may have been delayed because English is a second language of his parents) cannot automatically be attributed solely to his language difficulties and an assessment will be made to identify other possible causes.

 The School makes provision outside this policy for pupils who need additional support in respect of English as an additional language, the responsibility for which rests with the Head of English.

-This document should be read in conjunction with the School’s prospectus, policy documents and other information and documents concerning provision at the School.
+This policy document should be read in conjunction with the School’s prospectus, the School offer, policy documents and other information and documents concerning provision at the School.

 In establishing, implementing and assessing this policy, the School will have regard to its duty, as a public authority and within its ethos, to advance equality of opportunity and eliminate discrimination.
 The Governing Body will review the impact of this policy on staff and pupils with protected characteristics as part of its regular assessment of its public equality duty.